Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-stack.md

 ---
 title: Alpha stack
-description: Use to display children vertically.
+description: Use to display children vertically and at full width.
 Based on css flexbox.
 category: Layout and structure
 keywords:
   - layout